iamsayan/wp-last-modified-info/readme.txt

 #### Contribute
 * Active development of this plugin is handled [on GitHub](https://github.com/iamsayan/wp-last-modified-info).
 * Pull requests for documented bugs are highly appreciated.
-* If you think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please post at the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) first.
+* If you think you’ve found a bug (e.g. you’re experiencing unexpected behaviour), please post at the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) first.

 #### Bug reports